-Let's say you're doing some heavy research — for a school paper or PhD dissertation, or a professional paper, or an investigative article, or perhaps an exotic disease afflicting a close friend or relative ... whatever.
+Let's say you're doing some heavy research—for a school paper or PhD dissertation, a professional paper, an investigative article, or perhaps an exotic disease afflicting a close friend or relative ... whatever.
 You need a really in-depth, comprehensive Internet search, right?
-And you can rely on Google to carefully and thoroughly search the Web and provide you with an exhaustive and tediously comprehensive listing of everything the Internet has to offer on your topic — right?
+And you can rely on Google to carefully and thoroughly search the Web and provide you with an exhaustive and tediously comprehensive listing of everything the Internet has to offer on your topic—right?

-Google has changed.
+Google appears to have changed.
 It's no longer the neutral, unbiased, highly utilitarian tool we all used to know and rely on for those exhaustive, tedious searches to produce that comprehensive listing of search results.
 Google now thinks, it now has opinions, and it now is making judgments about what you get to search and view.

 According to Google Support, "Google may temporarily or permanently remove sites from its index and search results if it believes it is obligated to do so by law, if the sites do not meet Google's quality guidelines, or for other reasons, such as if the sites detract from users' ability to locate relevant information."

 Translation: You're gonna get to see what Google wants you to see.